 The opposite is the case: hand watering is part of an optimally irrigated golf course.
-Instead of switching on the sprinkler system with its at least 600 sprinklers on a standard golf course in the same mode as a matter of routine, resource conservation is the order of the day on German golf courses when water is becoming scarce.
+Instead of routinely turning on the sprinkler system with its minimum of 600 sprinklers on a standard golf course in the same mode all the time, resource conservation is the order of the day as water becomes scarcer on golf courses.

 Each green needs individual treatment